 According to Academic Code Section IV.D.1.e and Faculty Senate Bylaws IV.A.e:

-The Faculty Senate Evaluation and Assessment Committee shall be concerned with assessment tools affecting faculty or requiring faculty input.
+The Faculty Senate Evaluation and Assessment Committee (EAC) shall be concerned with assessment tools affecting faculty or requiring faculty input.
 It shall receive, review, initiate, and make recommendations or proposals for assessment tools used for the biennial Faculty Assessment of Academic Administrators, the biennial Faculty Senate and Senate Executive Committee Assessments, and do such other similar things as charged by the Senate Executive Committee, coordinating its efforts with other individuals, groups or committees as necessary or appropriate.
+The EAC recognizes CWU’s vision of equity and belonging.
+The committee acknowledges the essential role of varied backgrounds, perspectives, and cultures in its development of assessment tools and review of qualitative and quantitative data generated from these assessment tools.
+The committee acknowledges the fact that assessment does generate sensitive issues and will carefully consider these views from multiple perspectives, especially from those members who are non-tenured faculty as they comprise a large proportion of the faculty body, yet have little representation.

 Responsibilities of the committee

-The committee receives charges related to its purpose from the FS Executive Committee
+The committee receives charges related to its purpose from the FS Executive Committee.

 The committee reports first to the Executive Committee and to the Faculty Senate, as requested.

 The committee may also consider topics or issues that are then sent to the Executive Committee, requesting committee time for consideration and formal charges, as needed.

+The committee acknowledges that there are multiple perspectives regarding evaluation and assessment, the committee will recognize, respect, and utilize the varied perspectives of the members within the committee and those who contribute to inform the committee on special topics from outside the committee.

+Topics, issues, and charges that are sensitive in nature will be considered through equity and belonging lenses, if a vote is required by the committee regarding a sensitive topic or assessment data, the committee will consider an anonymous process to respond to sensitive issues to acknowledge the varied perspectives.

+The committee recognizes that data acquired from evaluation and assessment comes in different forms.
+When reporting this data the committee will respect and recognize the differing opinions of those who provide data.

 Process for election of the committee chair